DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/pager/allowedPageSizes.md

 Specifies the available page sizes in the page size selector.

 ---
-The component processes the data to determine the page sizes available in the page size selector.
-Use this property to specify custom page sizes.
-If you want an additional option to display all rows on a single page, add *"all"* to the **allowedPageSizes** array.
+Set this property to an array of numbers that specify available page sizes.
+If you want to let users display all records on a single page, add the *"all"* value to this array.
+The default value *"auto"* means that the component automatically determines available page sizes based on the total number of records.